 These system and process changes can be, with the right amount of analysis, easily quantified and controlled in terms of effort, risk, and complexity.

-But the reality is that change also involves people.
-And the ways that people react to change are not always linear.
-Change – and its impacts – is complex and difficult to predict.
-And what is difficult to predict is difficult to successfully plan for.
+But the reality is that change also involves people and the ways that people react to change are not always linear.
+Change in business – and its impacts – is complex and difficult to predict and what is difficult to predict is difficult to successfully plan for.

-So if the change challenge is difficult to quantify, what should a project team do to remove the uncertainty?
+So if change is difficult to quantify, what can a project team do to reduce the uncertainty?
 What steps can it take to anticipate what the change challenges will look like?

 The starting point is to gather information on two fronts: